The Mighty Pinker Has Struck Out

 All too often, when we first begin writing a passage, as Pinker notes, our thoughts spill out, one after another.
 We begin with one thought and then, without developing it, jump to another thought.
 And so paragraphs become jumbles of thoughts, some developed and some not.
 After a while, we hit the return key.
 We think we have written a paragraph just because we have created, as Pinker says, a brief pause.

-To avoid catch-all paragraphs, consider the concept of the “idea bucket.”
-Every paragraph is a bucket; every bucket contains just one idea, along with whatever support is needed to develop that idea.
-Each paragraph should be able to stand alone.
+To avoid catch-all paragraphs, you should be able to identify the ONE idea that you’re developing in that paragraph.
 To make sure you express and develop just one idea in each paragraph, label each idea.
 If a paragraph contains two ideas, break it up in to two paragraphs—or get rid of the extra idea if it’s not germane to the piece.

 Most strong writers over the past century—Ernest Hemingway, Scott Fitzgerald, Eudora Welty, Gay Talese, Elizabeth Gilbert, Laura Hillenbrand—follow the one-idea rule.
 Each paragraph is a mini-essay, a complete expression of an idea, which follows the previous idea and sets up the next.